hrs243/Assignment_BTech2026_-2201921540071-/README.md

 3- The triangletype() method returns one of the three types of triangles: Equilateral Triangle (all three sides are equal) Isosceles Triangle (two sides are equal) Scalene Triangle (all sides are different)

 4- The main() function creates a Triangle object with predefined values and prints the triangle type.

+PROBLEM-
+Write a C++ program to implement a class called Date that has private member variables for day, month, and year.
+Include member functions to set and get these variables, as well as to validate if the date is valid.

+SOLUTION-
+This C++ program defines a Date class to handle date-related operations.

+It includes member functions to set, retrieve, and validate a date.

+The isValidDate() function checks if a given date is valid, considering leap years and month-day constraints.

+The main() function takes user input for day, month, and year, then validates and displays the date.

+If the date is valid, a confirmation message is displayed; otherwise, an invalid date message is shown.